Walt Whitman and Abraham Lincoln: Cluster

 James E. Miller considers the cluster to make up a "sustained elegy".
 The first poem to be written, "Hush'd Be the Camps To-Day," is generally considered to have been written hastily as Whitman's tribute to Lincoln's funeral.
 The English professor Peter J. Bellis wrote that "Hush'd Be the Camps To-Day", as Whitman's first elegy to Lincoln, aimed to encapsulate the nation's grief and provide closure, like a funeral.
 "Hush'd" has inaccuracies and what scholar Ted Genoways describes as "stock form"; Whitman was unsatisfied by it.
 Gay Wilson Allen similarly argues that to Whitman the poem was not a fitting poem for the occasion, and neither was "My Captain!".
 Throughout the summer Whitman developed and refined his feelings and response to the assassination as he wrote "Lilacs".

 Bellis notes that the poems in Sequel to Drum-Taps, mainly "Lilacs", focus on the future.
 Instead of describing Lincoln's burial as an endpoint, "Lilacs" follows his funeral train through "a process of renewal and return" and grapples with grief and death.
 The literary critic Helen Vendler also noted this progression, writing that the poems go from Lincoln's being a "dead commander" (in "Hush'd"), to "fallen cold and dead" (in "My Captain!") to "dust" (in "This Dust").
 According to the academic F. O. Matthiessen, Whitman's tributes to Lincoln showed how he could make what he wrote about seem "mythical".
 All the elegies lack "historical specificity": Lincoln's name is not mentioned in any of the poems.
 Vendler argues this makes the cluster's title "misleading", because only "This Dust" actually comments on Lincoln.

-Critics have noted stylistic differences among poems in the cluster; historian Daniel Mark Epstein felt it "may seem hard to believe" that the same writer wrote both "Lilacs" and "O Captain!
+Critics have noted stylistic differences among poems in the cluster; Daniel Mark Epstein felt it "may seem hard to believe" that the same writer wrote both "Lilacs" and "O Captain!
 My Captain!".
 "Hush'd", "This Dust", and "My Captain!" are instances of Whitman's subordinating himself and writing as someone else, whereas "Lilacs" is Whitman speaking.
 Pannapacker considers the cluster part of a larger trend in Whitman's poetry to be more elegiac.
 The critic Joann P. Krieg argues that the cluster succeeds "by narrowing the scale of emotion to the grief of one individual whose pain reflects that of the nation".
 Vendler felt that of all poetry written on Lincoln in the mid- to late-19th century, Whitman's poems have proven to "last the best".